UltraStar-Deluxe/UltraStar-Manager/README.md

 1. Start Automator from your Applications folder or Launchpad.
 2. Choose 'Service' as document type.
-3. Select 'Service receives `folders` in `Finder`'.
+3. Select `folders` in the 'Service receives' dropdown menu, and `Finder` in the next dropdown menu.
 4. On the left, under 'Actions', select 'Files & Folders', find 'Get Selected Finder Items' and drag this action to the right pane.
 5. Again under 'Actions', select 'Utilities', find 'Run Shell Script' and drag this action to the right pane below the first item.
-6. Leave 'Shell' as '/bin/bash', but change 'Pass inputs' to 'as arguments'.
+6. Leave `/bin/bash` in the 'Shell' dropdown menu, but select `as arguments` in the 'Pass inputs' dropdown menu.
 7. Paste `exec /Applications/UltraStarDeluxe.app/Contents/MacOS/ultrastardx -songpath "$1"` into the script field.
 8. Save, e.g. as 'Start UltraStar-Manager with this folder'.